 Other classes may be scheduled to meet new needs or interests of members.

-Note: These classes are held via Zoom until further notice.
+Note: Some of these classes are held via Zoom until further notice.
+Please check our calendar of events for registration information for each class.

 Check the Calendar of Events for current dates, times, topics and locations, as they are subject to change with short or no notice.